Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy

 Treatment

 Conservative: ultrasound-guided corticosteroid injection into the sinus tarsi (60–70% 6-month response); custom orthotic with sinus tarsi/subtalar support and lateral heel post to limit inversion; ankle bracing for subtalar instability component; physical therapy for subtalar proprioception rehabilitation.
 Surgical: sinus tarsi arthroscopic debridement — two-portal sinus tarsi approach; synovectomy and removal of fibrotic scar tissue from the sinus tarsi; excellent visualization of the ITCL and cervical ligament; concurrent subtalar chondral lesion treatment if present; 80–85% success rate when conservative care fails; outpatient procedure with rapid recovery.
 Open sinus tarsi debridement: for severe scarring or subtalar fusion when arthritis is confirmed as primary pathology.
-Dr. Biernacki at Balance Foot & Ankle diagnoses sinus tarsi syndrome with ultrasound-guided injection and performs arthroscopic debridement at our Bloomfield Hills and Howell offices.
+Dr. Biernacki at Balance Foot & Ankle diagnoses sinus tarsi syndrome with ultrasound-guided injection and performs arthroscopic debridement at our Bloomfield Township and Howell offices.
 Call (810) 206-1402.

 📧 Get Dr. Tom’s Free Lab Test Guide